bdsinger/opts2struct/README.md

 The following limitations apply to the helper functions:

-- requires equal sign separating key and value, not spaces (so `-pillows=7`works, but `-pillows 7` will not)
-- no mechanism for default values
-    - but you can check for items set to OPTS2EMPTY, or check the `found` list, and set any unset values to defaults
-- no attempt to differentiate between option and non-option area of command-line (ie no `--`)
+- no attempt to differentiate between option and non-option area of command-line (ie no `--`), but args not listed in OPTS2STRUCT macro will be ignored
+- required supplying default values and shortnames, and creates static global counterparts
+    - the only way to bypass them is to ifdef out the lines that refer to them
+    - next todo item is different levels of "buy-in"
+- workaround: just copy the OPTS2STRUCT macro to a new file and use that alone
+    - perhaps remove the fields for names, defaults, and shortnames if not desired
+    - do your own parsing etc.